 In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them as the context requires.
 “We”, “us” and “our” means YellowWood Adventures Limited.

-- Making A Booking:
+1. Making A Booking

-1.3 We will communicate with you by e-mail in relation to your booking, asking each person booked to complete an online booking form with details such as Name/Address/DOB/Next of Kin/Passport & Insurance information.
+1.3 We will communicate with you by e-mail in relation to your booking, asking you to complete an online booking details form with details for all party members such as Name/Address/DOB/Next of Kin/Passport & Insurance information.
 You must accordingly check your e-mails on a regular basis.
 We may also contact you by telephone and/or post if we cannot, for whatever reason, contact you by e-mail.

 1.4 You will receive an email from the Travel Trust Association (TTA) of the UK outlining how your monies are financially protected by them for the duration of the adventure